anthony-spruyt/Chromance/chromance-firmware/README.md

 ## OTA Updates

-Crete a file in the chromance-formware folder with the name `platformioSecrets.ini`
+Create a file in the chromance-formware folder with the name `platformioSecrets.ini`

 ```ini
 ; applies to all environments